renovatebot/renovate/docs/usage/upgrade-best-practices.md

 - Regular updates tend to be small
 - Applying `major` updates is easier
-- You'll be ready for CVE patches
+- You will be ready for CVE patches
-- You'll look for ways to automate the updates
+- You will look for ways to automate the updates

 #### Regular updates tend to be small

 Firstly, when you update regularly updates tend to be small.
 The update's changelogs are small, quick to read, and easy to understand.
 You probably only need to make changes in a few places (if at all) to merge the PR and get going again.
-Because you're reading the changelogs regularly, you'll get a feel for the direction of the upstream project.
+Because you are reading the changelogs regularly, you will get a feel for the direction of the upstream project.

 #### Applying `major` updates is easier

-Secondly, when you're current with upstream, `major` updates are easier.
+Secondly, when you are current with upstream, `major` updates are easier.
 This is because you already:

 - follow the latest best practices of upstream
 - use the latest names for features/variables
 - read the previous changelogs

-#### You'll be ready for CVE patches
+#### You will be ready for CVE patches

-Thirdly, you'll be ready when an upstream package releases a patch for a critical CVE.
+Thirdly, you will be ready when an upstream package releases a patch for a critical CVE.
-If you're current, you can review and merge Renovate's PR quickly.
+If you are current, you can review and merge Renovate's PR quickly.

-When you're behind on updates, you'll have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.
+When you are behind on updates, you will have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.

-#### You'll look for ways to automate the updates
+#### You will look for ways to automate the updates

-Finally, when you're updating often, you'll start looking for ways to automate the updates.
+Finally, when you are updating often, you will start looking for ways to automate the updates.
 You may start to [`automerge`](./configuration-options.md#automerge) development dependencies like Prettier, or ESLint when the linter passes.
 Or you may decide to automerge any `patch` type upgrades, by using the [`default:automergePatch`](./presets-default.md#automergepatch) preset.